Towards the Wood's Edge (2021)

 Long-time collaborators and best friends, Kiera Boult and Alex Jacobs-Blum (Lower Cayuga Nation, Six Nations of the Grand River/ German) investigate the impacts of colonization on Black, Indigenous and racialized bodies and how they navigate urban spaces.
 Having both grown up in the suburbs of Hamilton, ON, Boult and Jacobs-Blum explore the intersection of their identities, which led to past collaborations on Black and Indigenous solidarity.

 As Above, So Below, satirically looks at the gentrification and urban sprawl in Hamilton to Caledonia (bordering Six Nations of the Grand River Territory).
 Using found footage to parody economic and urban development videos such as: 2006 Douglas Creek Estates attempted survey, Pier 8 development proposal and Hamilton’s 1946 Chamber of Commerce promotional movie.
-Audio of Beverly Jacobs and Skyler Williams anchors the found footage to the Land Back movement.
+Audio of Beverly Jacobs anchors the found footage to the Land Back movement.
 In this piece, Hamilton is shot as a post-apocalyptic landscape capturing a dystopian view on industrialization.
 Boult and Jacobs-Blum assert themselves through performance within these environments as a commentary on the colonial mindset of ownership.

 White Fragility (2020)